 The modern usage of the political terms left and right comes from the French Revolution of 1789 when supporters of the king stood to the president’s right, and supporters of the revolution to his left.

-This split between liberty and authority and split between individualism and collectivism (or more generally between liberalism and conservatism; AKA “left” and “right”) has defined the political left and right since its first usage in the French press of the time.
+This split between liberty and authority and split between individualism and collectivism AKA “social equality and inequality” (or more generally between liberalism and conservatism; AKA “left” and “right”) has defined the political left and right since its first usage in the French press of the time.

-Today, the terms left and right still hold their original meaning, where the King is to the right of his aristocrats, who are to the right of the upper-class, who are to the right of the commoners, where erring toward the liberty and right of the many is left, and where erring toward the authority of “the few” is right.
-The right wanted to the traditional order, the left wanted liberty, equality, and a declaration of rights of man and citizen.
-The left got feisty and started rioting, the right came in with an army.
-Then eventually we get the liberal left-right emperor Napoleon.
+Today, the terms left and right still hold their original meaning, where the King is to the right of his aristocrats, who are to the right of the upper-class, who are to the right of the commoners; and where erring toward the liberty and right of the many is left, and where erring toward the authority of “the few” is right.

 TIP: See Left and Right: The Great Dichotomy Revisited for a more complete telling of the significance of the terms left and right.
 The opening chapter of the book describes the French origins of the terms in vital detail.

 The Political Terms Left and Right Can be Understood by Looking at Liberal Revolutions

 The division between the left and right during the English, American, and French Revolutions tell us everything we need to know about the political left-wing and political right-wing as absolute and comparative terms.
 We can then apply this logic to any place and time to understand any unique political atmosphere in terms of left and right (for instance we can apply it to all historical and modern parties).

 Below we will explore how to understand the political left and right in historical context.